inveniosoftware/docs-invenio-rdm/docs/maintenance/branch-management.md

 #### Supported maintenance branches

-Following is an overview which versions/branch(es) are currently supported for InvenioRDM modules (see the currently supported InvenioRDM versions and their end of life dates on the
+Following is an overview of which versions/branch(es) are currently supported for InvenioRDM modules (see the currently supported InvenioRDM versions and their end of life dates on the
 [maintenance policy](../releases/maintenance-policy.md)).